How Do Pool Heaters Work?

 Two Kinds of Pool Heaters: Electric Heaters and Gas Heaters

 There are two types of pool heaters available: electric and gas.
-Both work in different ways and are suited for different pool owners.
+Both operate in different ways and work well different pool owners.

 Electric Heater (Heat Pump)